 Know the Issues

-AALL advocates on many critical information policy issues, including appropriations for the Government Printing Office and Library of Congress, copyright, freedom of information, net neutrality, open government, and privacy.
-The Government Relations Office frequently meets with Congressional staff, the White House and agency officials to influence our federal policy priorities.
-Recently, we’ve had a seat at the table in conversations and decisions about records management, Section 108 of the Copyright Act, the Freedom of Information Act and more.
+AALL advocates on many critical information policy issues, including appropriations for the Government Publishing Office and Library of Congress, copyright, freedom of information, net neutrality, open government, and privacy.
+AALL frequently meets with Congressional staff, the White House and agency officials to influence our federal policy priorities.
+Recently, we’ve had a seat at the table in conversations and decisions about access to authentic online legal information, Section 108 of the Copyright Act, the Freedom of Information Act, and more.
 While the GRO lobbies on these important issues, we rely on our members to add their voices and personal stories.
 The following resources will help you gain the knowledge you need to be an effective advocate at the federal level.

 AALL works with chapters and individuals to ensure greater access to government information at the state level.
 For example, we recently worked with the Law Library Association of Maryland (LLAM) and the Maryland State Working Group to stop the proposed elimination of the official print Maryland Register in favor of access through a fee-based e-subscription only.
 AALL also collaborated successfully with Southern New England Law Librarians Association (SNELLA) to stop plans to close Connecticut courthouse libraries.
 In April 2012, Colorado became the first state to enact the Uniform Electronic Legal Material Act (UELMA), a priority issue of AALL.
 Read on for information on the issues AALL has taken on in the states.

 Several recent examples illustrate the importance of AALL members’ participation in our efforts.
-For example, in the 112th Congress, your calls and emails helped kill the Stop Online Piracy Act (H.R.
-3261) and Protect IP Act (S. 968), which threatened free speech, free expression and the freedom of the Internet.
-Your letters also helped stop the Research Works Act and expanded support for the Federal Research Public Access Act (S. 2096 and H.R.
-4004) to expand access to federally-funded research.
+For example, in the 114th Congress, your calls and emails helped Dr. Carla D. Hayden gain confirmation as Librarian of Congress.
+Your letters also helped stop a proposal to eliminate the print supplements to the U.S. Code.
 Read on for more examples of the great work AALL members have done to effect change in Washington and at home.

 Make Your Case